Best Beaches for Kids and Families in Los Angeles & Orange County

-Beach is what SoCal is all about, but with so much sea and sand around it can actually be hard to choose which is the best spot to stake the family beach umbrella.
-In the years when sand-filled diapers and tired little legs feel challenging, you want to be sure you've chosen a beach that will pay off with those great summer memories.
+Beach is what SoCal is all about, but with so much sea and sand around it can actually be hard to choose which is the best beach for kids and the whole family.
+In the years when sand-filled diapers and tired little legs feel challenging, you want to be sure you've chosen a beach that will pay off with great summer memories.

 Malibu Family Beaches

 Leo Carrillo is one of the Southland's most beloved family beach spots, and it's no wonder.
 With easy parking, a tunnel that walks you under the PCH to the beach (that alone can be exciting), and plenty of sand and tidepools once you get there, this destination is a repeat favorite.
 Don't forget to explore the rocks and caves, too!
 Plan ahead, and you can even make a weekend of it at the adjacent Leo Carrillo Campground.
 Note: parking payment is by automated pay machines or pay-by-phone app (no cash).
 The app saves guests $1 on all-day parking.

 Having fun at Leo Carillo State Beach.
 Photo by Connar L'Ecuyer/National Park Service